Skip to main content

 Parents often underestimate exposure

-In the same study, 75 % of parents believed their kids hadn’t encountered porn, but 53 % of those kids said they hadRobb, M.B., & Mann, S. (2023).
+In one study, 75 % of parents believed their kids hadn’t seen porn, but 53 % of those kids said they hadRobb, M.B., & Mann, S. (2023).
 Teens and pornography.
 San Francisco, CA: Common Sense.Copy .

 Exposure happens on mainstream platforms: